200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-HEAVYMETALWIZARDSORCERORS.md

 Merrie Melodies - Daffy Duck the Wizard
 Kazushi Hagiwara - Bastard!!
 Nanowar of Steel - pretty much their entire discography

+## Judge Comments

+I picked this because after reading through over 80 entries, it was one of the ones that completely stuck out in my mind as "I want to play this!"  _- [Stephanie Bryant]_({{site.baseurl}}/judges)